 Types of a Human Resource Manager

 When it comes to the career as Human Resource Manager, there are several career types that an individual can be a part of.
 We have discussed the list of careers in human resources.

 Administrative services managers: An organisation or a company needs an individual who can plan, direct as well as coordinate supportive services of an organisation.
 An administrative services manager takes care of it.
 Their specific job function may vary from company to company but they are mainly responsible for maintaining as well as supervising activities like recordkeeping or distribution of mails and several such activities.

-Human resources specialists: A human resources specialist takes care of tasks like recruitment of employees, their screening, interviewing them, and place workers.
+Human resources specialists: A human resources specialist takes care of tasks like recruitment of employees, screening, interviewing them, and placing workers.
 A human resource specialist often handles tasks related to employee relations, compensation and benefits, and training.

-Labour relations specialists: A labour relations specialist draft several proposals along with the rules or regulations in order to help facilitate collective bargaining.
-Labor relations specialists are also responsible for interpreting and administering labor contracts regarding problems such as wages and salaries, healthcare-related issues, pensions, as well as union and management practices.
+Labour relations specialists: A labour relations specialist drafts several proposals along with the rules or regulations in order to help facilitate collective bargaining.
+Labor relations specialists are also responsible for interpreting and administering labour contracts regarding problems such as wages and salaries, healthcare-related issues, pensions, as well as union and management practices.